Cyriaque Lamar

 “Lina-2!
 Where are you?”

 As he sidestepped the crunchier husks, his skin thrummed an anxious xanthous.
-Naphil was on pig duty; the tentacle held a comatose Tippi against the metal chair, off the ground but below the stalks.
+Naphil held a comatose Tippi against the metal chair, off the ground but below the stalks.

 “By the grace of the foliated god, pick up!”

-Xoz slunk, and Pig Iron navigated the maize with careful prods.
+Xoz slunk, his bat navigating the maize with careful prods.
 The cornfield was a relic of old world agriculture.
-Like most sapiens staples, the corn had been futzed with relentlessly, until it propagated of its own accord.
-The modded crop had long abandoned the strictures of the greenbelt, and had since colonized a whorl of hills.
+Like most sapiens staples, the corn had been futzed with relentlessly, until it propagated of its own accord, abandoning the strictures of the greenbelt for a whorl of hills.

 When the rats attacked, Tippi and Lina-2 blanked out, in toto.
-Unlike previous skirmishes, the swarm moved with a sense of self-preservation that was more demonology than choreography.
+Unlike previous skirmishes, the swarm moved with a sense of self-preservation, more demonology than choreography.
 At first the rats plodded groggy, as if they were relearning their legs.
 This was convenient, as their slow approach had scared Xoz shitless.
-But the rats picked up the pace, and soon the landscape haunted Xoz in an eerie lockstep.
-He grabbed his friends and ran inland, racing through the starlit dark.
+But soon they picked up, and the landscape haunted Xoz in an eerie lockstep.

-Xoz didn’t need to sleep, but the rats were taxing, and he didn’t glean their scheme until he found the corn.
-The mollusk smashed into the stalks, and-
+He’d grabbed his friends and ran inland, racing across the starlit dark.
+Xoz didn’t need to sleep, but the rats were taxing, and he didn’t glean their scheme until he was in the cornfield.
+The mollusk smashed through the stalks, and-

 puck-A! puck-A!

-Xoz quickly learned how this particular patch had stayed so hardy; the slightest brush sent a volley of kernels into the early dawn’s light.
+Xoz quickly learned how the corn had stayed so hardy; the slightest brush sent a volley of kernels into the early dawn’s light.

 puck-A! puck-A! puck-A! puc-